hostflux/AutoIndex/templates/TEMPLATES.md

-	{file:if:is_dir} ... {end if}		true if it is a folder or link to parent directory {file:if:is_real_dir} ... {end if}	true if it is a folder {file:if:is_parent_dir} ... {end if}	true if it is a link to parent directory {do_every:x} ... {end do_every} where x is a number The code in between will be displayed every x files
+	{file:if:is_dir} ... {end if}		true if it is a folder or link to parent directory {file:if:is_real_dir} ... {end if}	true if it is a folder {file:if:is_parent_dir} ... {end if}	true if it is a link to parent directory {do_every:x} ... {end do_every}		where x is a number the code in between will be displayed every x files

 **[AutoIndex PHP Script](https://github.com/hostflux/AutoIndex)**